 What help can I get with my childcare costs?

-Most working parents are entitled to financial support with their childcare costs (provided they are using registered childcare), and yet many parents are missing out because they don’t realise they are eligible.
+Most working parents are entitled to financial support with their childcare costs (as long as they are using registered childcare), and yet many parents are missing out because they don’t realise they are eligible.
 In our most recent Northern Ireland Childcare Survey, almost a third of parents who were using childcare in Northern Ireland responded that they were not claiming any financial support.

 The UK Government provides financial support towards the cost of registered childcare for eligible families.
 In all cases at least one parent must be working, however the best form of help will depend on a number of factors including household income, cost of childcare, working hours, number of children and whether there are any disabilities or additional care needs within the family.